 Cloud Cost Savings Made Easy

 As more workloads head towards the public cloud, the engineer to infrastructure management ratio continues to increase.
 E.g one engineer is responsible for vast amounts of infrastructure.
 Given that platforms like Kubernetes are generic one or more clusters can be supporting an entire enterprise worth of workloads, knowing where to tune is the needle in a haystack.
-With Continuous Efficiency, you are given the power of exactly when and where costs spike.
-With the Harness Platform, you are able to kick off a pipeline to mediate the cost.
+With Harness Cloud Cost Management, you are given the power of exactly when and where costs spike.
+With the Harness cloud cost management platform, you are able to kick off a pipeline to mediate the cost.